Japanese war fan

-The Japanese war fan, or tessen (鉄扇,てっせん), is a weaponized Japanese hand fan designed for use in warfare.
+The Japanese war fan, or tessen (鉄扇,てっせん), is a Japanese hand fan used as a weapon or for signalling.
 Several types of war fans were used by the samurai class of feudal Japan and each had a different look and purpose.

 Description

 War fans varied in size, materials, shape, and use.
 One of the most significant uses was as a signalling device.
 Signalling fans came in two varieties: